ilija-the/vendrithvault/content/Administrative/Style Guide.md

 	``settlement/`` if applicable, as rare as extraplanar settlements are ``specific locale/``

-Articles highly related to a campaign should be tagged with its campaign name, such as landcrab-plot or road-to-longdawn.
+Articles highly related to a campaign should be tagged with its campaign name, such as ``landcrab-plot`` or ``road-to-longdawn``.
 This can include PCs, NPCs, events, settlements, specific locales, macguffins, and much more.
 Usually not applicable for really broad concepts, such as just "cosmology" or "goblins."

+### What to article?
+There are no right answers, but here's some precedent you can draw from.

 ### Description
 Adding meat to the bone of your article is an art, not a science.
 How you structure your article should be based on needs - short articles for example do not need summaries or separate headings.
 However, here are some nice guidelines of some things you may include, in an order that may be best to follow.